26 Interesting Facts About Micronesia (Country)

 Micronesia’s flag (Shutterstock)

-21. Micronesia, like many Pacific island nations, has one of the fattest populations in the world.
-In 2017 a report ranked Micronesia as the world’s 10th most obese nation.
+22. Micronesia, like many Pacific island nations, has one of the fattest populations in the world.
+Data from 2026 ranked Micronesia 9th most obese, with about 58% of its population affected by obesity.

-22. The Micronesian island of Yap has hundreds of giant discs of rocks dispersed across it.
-Known as rai, the stones have been used as a form of currency for centuries even though many of the stones are too heavy to move
+23. The Micronesian island of Yap has hundreds of giant discs of rocks dispersed across it.
+Known as rai, these stone rings have been used as a form of currency for centuries, even though many of the stones are too heavy to move.

 Traditional dancers on the island of Yap